DavidHorvat/MSuAI/Zadatak/DavidHorvat.md

     videoProcessing.py
     main.py

-Throughout the documentation it will be explained the purpose of each file
+Throughout the documentation it will be explained the purpose of each file.
+Project is started by positioning in folder Zadatak and running the main.py file.
+After that user has to choose if images or videos are going to be processed.

 ### Camera Calibration